KevinHerklotz/eastereck/README.md

 #### drunken
 Blurred screen like when you are drunken.

+#### neonflicker
+Alternating neon colors that will make your eyes bleed.

 #### flicker
-Screen will flicker like an old television
+Screen will flicker like an old television.

 #### iconparty
 All icons will rotate randomly.